Year 1

 Year 1 Staff

-PE days are Wednesday and Thursdays so please come to school wearing PE kit on those days (trainers, white t-shirt and plain navy or black jogging bottoms).
-On cooler days, children can wear their school jumper / cardigan or fleece.
+Please come to school wearing PE kit on those days (trainers, white t-shirt and plain navy or black jogging bottoms- no earrings please).
+On cooler days, children can wear their school jumper / cardigan or fleece over their t-shirt.

 Back to Classes